jedisct1/draft-denis-tls-aegis/draft-denis-tls-aegis.md

 # Introduction and rationale

 AEGIS {{?I-D.irtf-cfrg-aegis-aead}} is a family of authenticated encryption algorithms designed for high-performance applications.
-AEGIS caters to the same hardware class as AES-GCM, distinguishing itself through the following key attributes:
+AEGIS targets the same hardware class as AES-GCM, distinguishing itself through the following key attributes:

-1. Reduced memory requirements: AEGIS eliminates the necessity for a key schedule and precomputation tables, resulting in lower memory demands.
-This characteristic proves particularly advantageous for servers managing a substantial volume of connections.
+1. Reduced memory requirements: AEGIS eliminates the need for a key schedule and precomputation tables, resulting in lower memory demands.
+This characteristic is particularly advantageous for servers managing a large number of connections.
-2. Extended usage limits: AEGIS features higher usage limits, mitigating the need for frequent rekeying compared to other available options.
+2. Extended usage limits: AEGIS features higher usage limits, reducing the need for frequent rekeying compared to other available options.
-3. Enhanced overall performance: AEGIS is very efficient on CPUs supporting AES-specific instructions.
+3. Enhanced overall performance: AEGIS is highly efficient on CPUs supporting AES-specific instructions.

-AEGIS ciphers seamlessly integrate into established protocols like TLS 1.3 by adhering to the same interface standards as existing algorithms.
+AEGIS ciphers integrate seamlessly into established protocols like TLS 1.3 by adhering to the same interface standards as existing algorithms.

 This document introduces new cipher suites based on the AEGIS algorithms and outlines the procedures for their incorporation into the TLS 1.3 {{!RFC8446}}, DTLS 1.3 {{!RFC9147}}, and QUIC {{!RFC9000}} protocols.